 - Add the sautéed onion and capsicum we had set aside.
 Give a gentle stir.

-- Add garam masala, mix & cook for another minute.
+- Add garam masala and green chili.
+Stir & cook for 2-3 minutes.
 Turn off the heat.

 - Garnish the curry with cilantro leaves.
 Kadai chicken is ready to be served with naan or roti.